Psyduck

 # Rollback all migrations

-Migrations are run automatically when starting the development server via bun run dev.
+Migrations are run automatically when starting the development server via pnpm dev.

 Configuration Initialization